Remnants of planetary systems around white dwarfs

 More spectacularly, as the dust and gas falls onto the the white dwarf, it pollutes its otherwise pristine hydrogen (or in some case helium) atmosphere, and becomes spectroscopically measurable.
 In other words, through spectroscopy of asteroid-debris bearing white dwarfs, we can measure the chemical bulk composition of extrasolar rocky material, the building blocks of terrestrial planets like our Earth – an insight that can not be learned from “normal” extrasolar planets.
 "Metal-polluted" white dwarfs have been known for almost a century, their link to the remnants of rocky, terrestrial planetary systems has become clear only over the past few years.
 A really exciting recent discovery was the detection of transits from debris orbiting at the tidal disruption radius of the white dwarf WD1145+017, a star that has both infrared excess from dust and metals within its atmosphere.
 Our high-time resolution photometry obtained with ULTRASPEC shows that the debris cloud is rapidly evolving, providing a "live feed" into the disruption of an exo-asteroid.

-Within your PhD, you can come involved in this new and rapidly growing research area, identifying more of these relatively rare white dwarfs with dust and gas disks from large astronomical surveys, such as the Sloan Digital Sky Survey, improve our understanding of the formation and evolution of these debris disks using observations obtained with the Very Large Telescope, and analyse the chemical abundances of extrasolar terrestrial material using ultraviolet spectroscopy from the Hubble Space Telescope.
+Within your PhD, you can come involved in this new and rapidly growing research area, identifying more of these relatively rare white dwarfs with dust and gas disks from large astronomical surveys.
+We are leading spectroscopic surveys of white dwarfs within DESI, WEAVE, and SDSS-V, all three projects will begin delivering data in 2020.
+You will also be able to improve our understanding of the formation and evolution of these debris disks using observations of individual stars obtained with the Very Large Telescope, and analyse the chemical abundances of extrasolar terrestrial material using ultraviolet spectroscopy from the Hubble Space Telescope.